 Looking to invest in other local businesses?
 Why not start with one that’s ethnic minority owned?
 One of the greatest roadblocks for Black entrepreneurs is just a lack of funds and access to investors.
 If you’re looking to invest, or know someone else who is, you can be sure that there are plenty of Black-owned startups with amazing ideas that can take your money far.
 Go the extra mile and find entrepreneurs whose businesses specifically cater to the needs of the Black community.
 If you need ideas for where to start, Blak Business Directory has compiled a list of 150 businesses that Black communities need.

-If you’re looking to support a local Black-owned business that is doing well and looking to grow, there’s plenty of things that you can do to help both of your businesses at the same time.
+If you’re looking to support Black businesses that are looking to grow, there’s plenty of things that you can do to help both of your businesses at the same time.
 Offer to exchange advertising and branded giveaways to pass on to customers, so you both are advertising for both companies.
 If you do this with all your favorite local businesses in your area, then the trust that customers have in one company can spread to the others.

 You can also do group sales and discounts with other companies so customers can get all sorts of goods and services in a single purchase.
 Spreading your influence like this helps everyone involved and creates a stronger small business community in your area.
 For more ideas, check out our other blog post on how to support small businesses.

 There are a lot of ways any business owner can help local and national Black-owned businesses thrive.
 Whether you’re sharing your money, your contacts, your resources, or even just information, every little bit can help.
-Take the time to learn how to help Black business owners in your area and make a difference not just for them, but for your local Black community as a whole.
+Take the time to learn how to support Black businesses in your area and make a difference not just for them, but for your local community as a whole.

 Black Excellence: https://blackexcellence.com/black-owned/